Top 10 French Drain Mistakes & How To Avoid Them

 Examples of such buried utilities include gas and power lines.
 Apart from utilities, you might have to find out if there are local restrictions regarding water runoff.

 iii.
-Paying no Attention to Slope
+Paying no Attention to the Slope

 A French drain requires the proper application of gravity to function effectively.
 However, people make the mistake of paying no attention to the slope of their yard.
 Areas of no slope or negative slope should be avoided.